-Russian names can be confusing!
-If you spend time with Russians, read Russian literature, or watch Russian films, you may be boggled by how many names one person can be called.
-For example, you may know your friend's name is Alexandra, but her friends call her “Sasha” and her mother calls her “Sashenka.”
+Russian names can be confusing to English speakers.
+If you are planning a trip to Russia, spend time with Russians, read Russian literature, or watch Russian movies, your mind might be boggled by how many names one person can be called.
+For example, you may know your friend's name is Alexandra, but her friends call her “Sasha,” and her mother calls her “Sashenka.”
 You may call your Russian-born professor Dr. Tolstoy, but when you hear other Russians address him, they call him “Boris Stepanovich.”

 Russian first names are often shortened to a short form or a diminutive.
-Sometimes these names sound nothing like the names from which they were derived!
-Learn about Russian nicknames and diminutive forms of Russian first names.
+Sometimes these names sound nothing like the names from which they were derived.

 02 of 04

 Russian middle names, or patronymics, are taken from the father's first name.
 The patronymic is one of the most confusing aspects of the Russian naming system, but the explanation for how they work is really quite simple.